-Uncertain future for some as Haitian migrant camp closes
+Man drives from Ohio hoping to help Haitian friend at border

 “I just see it as an opportunity to serve somebody,” he said.
 “We have so much.”

-The nonprofit, the Val Verde Border Humanitarian Coalition, has received dozens drop-offs from U.S. Border Patrol agents since the sudden influx of migrants to Del Rio became the country’s most pressing immigration challenge.
+The nonprofit, the Val Verde Border Humanitarian Coalition, has received dozens of drop-offs from U.S. Border Patrol agents since the sudden influx of migrants to Del Rio became the country’s most pressing immigration challenge.
 Its director, Tiffany Burrow, said the group processed more than 1,600 Haitian migrants from Monday through when the camp was completely cleared Friday, assisting them with travel and resettlement necessities.

 This is nothing new for Burrow, who has watched Haitian migrants cross into Del Rio in smaller numbers since January.
 But this recent wave overwhelmed her small group.